ircv3/ircv3-specifications/core/metadata-3.2.md

 `ERR_METADATATOOMANYSUBS` numeric in its reply and not process any further keys in the command.

+The `<key>` parameter of this numeric is the first key that the client was not subscribed to.

 If the client successfully subscribes to a key it is not subscribed to then the key MUST appear in a `RPL_METADATASUBOK` reply numeric.